Directorate of Handicrafts & Handlooms, Gangtok

 Gangtok Handicraft Center, Trainees learning artwork

 So what types of products do they make at the DHH?
 Actually the range is mind boggling.
-Cane products such as fruit baskets, strainers etc, hand carved foldable tables known as Choktse, masks, thankas which are scrolls with exquisite hand paintings, dolls like yak dolls, red panda dolls etc, wooden lamp stand, handcrafted wood framed mirrors, Lepcha hats, intricately designed woolen carpets etc.
+Cane products such as fruit baskets, strainers etc, hand carved foldable tables known as Choktse, masks including wooden face masks made of Zaru wood and resembling the faces of deities and animals that are used in religious occasions, thankas which are scrolls with exquisite hand paintings, dolls like yak dolls, red panda dolls etc, wooden lamp stand, handcrafted wood framed mirrors, Lepcha hats, intricately designed woolen carpets etc.

 A unique novelty of the place is the hand made paper which is made from the bark of the tree Argali.
 This paper is extensively used in greetings cards and letter pads etc. Some of the handloom products here includes traditional dress materials of Neplai women and men like Dhaka Sarees, Dhaka Choli, Daula Surwal, Dhaka Topi etc. You will also get Lepcha bags, embroidery products and lot more.